raspiblitz/raspiblitz/README.md

 * Open a channel
 * Make a payment

-If you would prefer to do this from a web browser with a dashboard UI, instead of an SSH terminal, go to `SERVICES`, activate the `RTL Webinterface`, and after the reboot you will see a new `RTL` option in the SSH main menu - it will give you all the information so that you can now open the RTL Webinterface in your browser.
+If you would prefer to do this from a web browser with a dashboard UI, instead of an SSH terminal, go to `SERVICES`, activate the `RTL Webinterface`, and after install you will find a new menu option for RTL in the SSH main menu - it will give you all the information so that you can now open the RTL Webinterface in your browser.

 Have fun riding the lightning :D